AdobeDocs/experience-manager-forms-cloud-service.en/help/placeholder-text-in-aem-forms.md

 >[!NOTE]
 >
->Placeholder text is not supported on Microsoft Internet Explorer 9.
+>Placeholder text is not supported on [!DNL Microsoft Internet Explorer 9].